delabassee/java-lab/lab2-conf-vm.md

 💡 If you are on Windows, check [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) how to use OpenSSH.

-💡 Regardless of the OS used, if you have other issues related to `ssh` (ex. you are unable to alter key permissions or only have PuTTY, etc.), you might want to try the [Chrome Secure Shell Extension](https://delabassee.com/ssh-OCI-Chrome/).
+💡 Regardless of the OS used, if you have other issues related to `ssh` (ex. you are unable to alter key permissions or only have access to PuTTY, etc.), you might want to try the [Chrome Secure Shell Extension](https://delabassee.com/ssh-OCI-Chrome/).

 The default OEL (Oracle Enterprise Linux) username is **opc**.
 You also need to specify the path of the private key using the `-i` flag, and the public IP address of your OCI instance.
 The final command should look like this: